 Flat ground is so comforting, so easy after our climb, it is easy to settle back into.
 Only a 25 mile walk for Paul and the rent a mule, $1 a mile ride for me and we are back to civilization.

-In Mendoza we meet up with Peter Athans, a friend met first on Everest and who comes along for our summit and my birthday celebration, from steak house, to bar to night club to finish as the sun rises over the hotel pool – a fitting end and prelude to our return to the lights of Mendoza.
+In Mendoza we meet up with Peter Athans, a friend met first on the West Ridge Direct on Everest and who comes along for our summit and my birthday celebration, from steak house, to bar to night club to finish as the sun rises over the hotel pool – a fitting end and prelude to our return to the lights of Mendoza.

 The face is shrouded in clouds as we start our journey back to North America, shading the face as it lurks in the background.
-The South Face has made up its own memories and like every good climb, relinquishes them only fleetingly.
+Paul has ordered a second Malbec and the airplane happily obliges.